 - Pinch of salt, to taste

-- Sift almond flour and powdered sugar together at least 3 times.
+- Sift almond flour, strawberry powder, and powdered sugar together.
 Discard all the chunky bits that are left behind.
 Set aside.

 - In your KitchenAid mixer, beat egg whites on medium speed until they start to fluff up.
 Add the sugar and beat on high until stiff peaks begin to form.
-Add in 1 drop of purple food coloring and 2 drops of red food coloring and the strawberry powder.
+Add in 1 drop of purple food coloring and 2 drops of red food coloring.
 This should give you the perfect strawberry color.
 Beat until combined.

 - Now, fold the meringue into the dry ingredients.
 The batter should be thick but loose enough to make a figure 8 with the batter.